b12e/unraid_api/README.md

 # Fork Notes
-This fork is a temporary solution while the original maintainer updates the plugin.
+This fork is a customized version of [this original](https://github.com/chris-mc1/unraid_api).

 It adds support for RAM statistics - available, in use, total and percentage used.
-It also enables by default all sensors.
+It also enables by default all sensors and changes some names.

-Please refrain from using it in production and stick to the original: https://github.com/chris-mc1/unraid_api
+Please refrain from using it in production and stick to the original linked before.

 ## Prerequisites